Mohammed-Majid/ML_Roadmap/README.md

 **I originally made this to serve as a roadmap for me to follow; but I then thought, why not make it publicly viewable?
 Anyways, hope you have fun with this repo!**

+**PS: This is targeted at individuals that already understand basic programming concepts and things like version control.**

 ## Topics of Study

 - [Statistics](#statistics)